Enoch-Lee-04/Severance/README.md

 ## Features

 - Authentic retro computer interface inspired by the show
-- Pure CSS implementation of the Lumon Industries logo with globe pattern and teardrop design
+- Displays the official Lumon Industries logo from the show
 - Grid of random numbers to categorize
 - Five different "emotion" bins to sort numbers into
 - Click to select numbers or drag and drop them directly